GCE Exam resits

 What you can and cannot bring into the exam room

 Potential technological / web enabled sources of information such as Mobile Phones, iPods, MP3 players or pagers are not allowed in the examination room.
 They must be switched off and put in the clear plastic wallet provided on your desk.
 They will be locked in the Examinations Office until the end of the examination when they will be returned to you.

 Due to the increase of digital watches with data storage facility ALL digital watches will be collected at the beginning of every exam and put in the clear plastic wallet provided on your desk.
-(Clocks are provided in every exam room).
+Analogue watches shoudl be removed and placed at the top of the desk.
+Clocks are provided in every exam room.

 In addition all other valuables, such as wallets and purses, should also be put in the clear plastic wallet provided as the School is not responsible for theft from bags.
 They will be locked in the Examinations Office until the end of the examination when they will be returned to you.